-Best food sources: Nuts and seeds (pumpkin seeds—whole or shelled—are an excellent way to get your zinc intake for the day), green leafy veg, beans and lentils, seafood and dark chocolate.
+- Nuts and seeds (pumpkin seeds—whole or shelled—are an excellent way to get your zinc intake for the day)

-Supplement option: Again, you can take a zinc supplement, but I recommend getting a blood test done by your doctor first, or at least taking this mineral in combination with copper or in a multivitamin.
+Again, you can take a zinc supplement, but I recommend getting a blood test done by your doctor first.
+Or at least take this mineral in combination with copper or in a multivitamin.
 If you take consistent high levels of this mineral it can deplete your copper levels and cause other complications, including lowering your immune system.

 A lack of vitamin D is linked to decreased hair growth, so make sure to get enough sunshine when you can, and take a supplement such as Dlux during the winter.

 For more detailed information about why you need vitamin D, see my previous blog here.

 Many people are deficient in Vitamin D, so I advise getting a test done by your doctor to find out what strength of vitamin D would suit you best.

 Best food sources

 - fatty fish, including sardines, mackerel and salmon